shamirlabs/docs/docs/introduction.md

 - [Run your Diva node](diva/testnet/install/download) by following the testnet instructions.
 - [Join the Diva Discord](https://discord.gg/diva) to participate in the community.

-You can start by taking a look to the [testnet instructions here](diva/testnet/intro).
+You can start by looking at the [testnet instructions here](diva/testnet/intro).

 ## Contribution guidelines

 ### Enhance this documentation

 You can contribute by editing the files in the folder `/docs` of the [docs Github repository](https://github.com/shamirlabs/docs).
-To properly generate the sidebar, remember editing the file `/sidebars.js` accordingly.
+To generate the sidebar properly, remember to edit the file `/sidebars.js`.
 When you are done, open a pull request with the suggested changes.

 ### Improve scripts and Docker containers